 33 Essential Spices I Recommend Stocking Up On

-I may have told you, that I taught cooking and baking classes in a fancy kitchen store.
+I may have told you that I taught cooking and baking classes in a fancy kitchen store.
 I learned a lot when I worked there.
 If you want the spices to have the flavor you expect and want, please leave them in the small glass jars they come in or transfer them to airtight glass containers.
-That way they’ll maintain their flavor much longer.
+That way, they’ll maintain their flavor much longer.

 Please store them in a dark location away from bright lights, open air, and sunshine.

-My immediate family is now two people, I won’t use those larger containers of spices fast enough to keep them as fresh and flavorful as I’d like.
+My immediate family is now two people, so I won’t use those larger containers of spices fast enough to keep them as fresh and flavorful as I’d like.
 In case you missed this post, 10 Cooking from Scratch Tips, or this one, Cooking From Scratch Is It A Thing Of The Past?

 Some of My Favorite Kitchen Tools: